Google Analytics 4

 Learn how to integrate Fundraise Up with Google Analytics 4.

-Fundraise Up integrates with Google Analytics 4 through Google Tag Manager, allowing you to track events on your Checkout modals and Campaign Pages.
+Fundraise Up integrates with Google Analytics 4 (GA4) through Google Tag Manager.
+This setup allows you to track events from your Checkout Modal and Campaign Pages and use the data for reporting, analysis, and optimization.

 • Administrative access to your organization’s Google Analytics account, or access to the property added to your organization’s website.